 When you make purchases through links on this site, The Track Ahead may earn an affiliate commission.
 Also, these posts are based off my own experiences.
 I am not responsible for any action you take as a result of reading this.
 Learn More

 When you’re in the garage, it can be a bit frustrating if you’re always looking for an outlet to plug into.
-For me, recently installed Husky Garage Storage Cabinets, where I have two locations that I needed outlets for.
+I had this issue as I recently installed Husky Garage Storage Cabinets, where I have two workbench tops with nowhere to plug into.
 At one spot, I needed a number of outlets to set up a charging station for chargers, printers, and other devices.
-At the other spot, I just needed a spot where I could quickly plug in equipment whenever I needed it.
+At the other spot, I needed some outlets to be able to quickly plug-in equipment whenever I needed it.

 Here’s where a long outlet strip comes in handy.
-It’s really nice when you can mount it to the wall where it is not on your workbench or table, but easily accessible right there in the work area.
-I picked up a couple of these 6 ft. outlet strips.
-There are all kinds of options out there, but I chose this one because it was all black.
-Some outlet strips have visibly colored outlets, which I did not want to see in my workshop– it stands out too much.
+It’s really nice when you can mount it to the wall where it’s not sititng on your workbench or table, but easily accessible right there if you need it.
+I picked up a couple of these 6 ft. all black outlet strips.
+There are all kinds of options out there, but I chose this one because it was all black and looks really nice mounted to the wall.
+Some outlet strips have visibly-colored outlets, which I did not want to see in my workshop– it would just stand out too much.

 Long Heavy Duty 16 Outlet Power Strip (Black): 4-ft / 6-ft /10-ft

 Mounting these power strips is pretty easy.
 You do want to make sure you mount them to the studs in the walls since this is electrical that we’re talking about.
-The power strip comes with two plastic clips that simply attach to the wall.
-The power strip will then clip into these two clips, but while the power strip is clipped in, it can actually slide back and forth for adjustability.
-This makes it easier to install the plastic clips directly onto your studs.
+The power strip comes with two plastic mounting clips that simply mount to the wall.
+The power strip will then clip into these two mounting clips, but while the power strip is clipped in, it can actually slide back and forth for adjustability.
+This makes it easier to install the plastic clips directly onto your studs as you can still have it mounted securely to the wall, but be able to still move the power strip left and right as you want it.

 Measure out the area that you want to install the power strip to.
 Find the studs, and pre-drill holes for your mounting screws.
 Also make sure that the brackets are level prior to securing them to the wall.
 The pre-drilled hole diameter should match the diameter of the screw shaft, not the threads.
 Use either construction screws or even decking screws; do not use drywall screws.